sjoertvv/manyTDE/README.md

 -  our estimates of the black hole mass (eg, based on the plateau luminosity).

 The full list of catalogue columns is described below.

-## Lightcurves
-For all TDEs we also provide the optical/UV light curves in the `/data/sources/` folder.
-A script to get or plot these data is also provided.

-`>> python3 tde_lightcurve.py`

 ## Dynamical black hole mass measurements